 With Drawn Arms: Glenn Kaino and Tommie Smith

-With Drawn Arms is made possible, in part, by a generous award from the National Endowment for the Arts.
-Sponsored by McManis Faulkner and Tad Freese and Brook Hartzell.
+With Drawn Arms: Glenn Kaino and Tommie Smith is supported by the SJMA Exhibitions Fund with generous grants from the John S. and James L. Knight Foundation and the National Endowment for the Arts, and contributions from McManis Faulkner and Tad Freese and Brook Hartzell.

 Programs at the San José Museum of Art are made possible by generous support from the Museum's Board of Trustees, a Cultural Affairs Grant from the City of San José, the Lipman Family Foundation, Yvonne and Mike Nevens, Facebook Art Department, the Richard A. Karp Charitable Foundation, The David and Lucile Packard Foundation, Yellow Chair Foundation, the SJMA Director's Council and Council of 100, the San José Museum of Art Endowment Fund established by the John S. and James L. Knight Foundation at the Silicon Valley Community Foundation, and The William Randolph Hearst Foundation.

 September 9, 2019